Variable-pitch propeller (marine)

 Vessels with medium or high speed diesel or gasoline engines use a reduction gear to reduce the engine output speed to an optimal propeller speed—although the large low speed diesels, whose cruising RPM is in the 80 to 120 range, are usually direct drive with direct-reversing engines.
-While an FVPP-equipped vessel needs either a reversing gear or a reversible engine to reverse, a CPP vessel may not.
+While an FPP-equipped vessel needs either a reversing gear or a reversible engine to reverse, a CPP vessel may not.
 On a large ship the CPP requires a hydraulic system to control the position of the blades.
 Compared to an FPP, a CPP is more efficient in reverse as the blades' leading edges remain as such in reverse also, so that the hydrodynamic cross-sectional shape is optimal for forward propulsion and satisfactory for reverse operations.

 In the mid-1970s, Uljanik Shipyard in Yugoslavia produced four VLCCs with CPPs – a tanker and three ore/oil carriers – each powered by two 20,000 bhp B & W diesel engines directly driving Kamewa variable-pitch propellers.
 Due to the high construction cost none of these vessels ever returned a profit over their lifetimes.
 For these vessels, fixed variable-pitch propellers would have been more appropriate.

 Controllable-pitch propellers are usually found on harbour or ocean-going tugs, dredgers, cruise ships, ferries, cargo vessels and larger fishing vessels.
 Prior to the development of CPPs, some vessels would alternate between "speed wheel" and "power wheel" propellers depending on the task.
 Current VPP designs can tolerate a maximum output of 44000 kW (60,000 hp).